MeanderingProgrammer/advent-of-code/README.md

 Used to run various days rather than running directly.

-Does lots of hacky stuff to set environment variables, compile common directories, and set arguments to run commands.
+Does some hacky stuff to set arguments and run commands, but for the most part runs standard build commands for each language / framework.

 None of the parameters are required, the default behavior in this case is to run the latest day in all languages it is implemented in.